-1. Locate the DRAM SIMM socket(s) located on the left side of the CPU card.
+- 1. Lift the locking ears to disconnect the video cable from the right edge of the System Support card. - 2.
+Locate the DRAM SIMM socket(s) located on the right side of the CPU card.
 The number of SIMM sockets varies depending on the PowerStation model and the manufacturer of the CPU card.

-- 2. Push outward on the socket ejectors.
-It might be necessary to use a small screwdriver or the tip of a pen to push on the ejectors. - 3.
-Tilt the DRAM module slightly to the left (away from the fan on the CPU card), and lift the module out of its socket at an angle. - 4.
+3. Push outward on the socket ejectors.
+You may need to use a small screwdriver or the tip of a pen to push on the ejectors.

+- 4. Tilt the DRAM module slightly to the right (away from the fan on the CPU card) and lift the module out of its socket at an angle. - 5.
 Place the DRAM module in an anti-static bag for storage if you do not plan to reinstall the DRAM module at this time.